Fine-tune your toddler talking points with encouraging phrases that foster connection and make parenting easier

 Parents, like doctors, set out to do no harm.
-But unlike doctors, who have years and years of training, we parents must learn on the fly.
-We say things that are intended to guide our kids, build them up and chip away at behaviors that won’t serve them well in life, but how do we know if we’re having an impact?
+But unlike doctors, who have years and years of training, parents learn on the fly.
+We say things that are intended to guide our kids, build them up, and chip away at behaviors that won’t serve them well in life.
+But how do we know if we’re having an impact?
 At the very least, how do we know we’re not having a negative impact?
-Below, we break down some of the more common phrases said by parents—what works, what doesn’t and how to avoid causing unintended harm.
+Below, we break down some of the more common phrases said by parents—what works, what doesn’t, and what alternatives you can start using today.

 Parents of toddlers know that it takes next to nothing to send little ones into the depths of despair.
 But unintentionally invalidating their feelings IS a big deal—to them.
 If your goal is to develop a relationship with your child where they’ll openly talk to you—and trust us, you’ll want that when they’re teenagers—avoid this statement like the plague.

 Try This Instead: “I’m sorry you’re upset.
 Can you tell me how you’re feeling?” and then, perhaps approach how to manage their feelings instead of how to manage the situation.
 For instance, if the family dog drools on your son’s favorite superhero cape, sending him into a tear-filled rage, try to talk about the anger and how to handle it, rather than focusing on the drool.